serendicoder/ipl-predictor/index.md

 # 6. Conclusion

+To predict the playoffs for the 2022 season, we used supervised learning algorithms to train multiple classifiers.
+Except KNN, all models had comparable performance.
+Preliminary performance was inadequate (<50%) for all models following which we went back to process our data further, and also tuned model hyperparameters to improve performance.
+The maximum F1 score observed was ~0.7 and maximum 10-fold cross-validation score was 0.68 (Logistic Regression).
+Even though the absolute performance of the models was not impressive, they could predict the playoffs for the 2022 season accurately.
+Our learnings from this project are that more advanced data processing techniques can boost the model performance further.

 For the unsupervised learning task we found the distribution of the contract categories of players using various clustering algorithms.

 For bowlers and batsmen category the distribution of contracts is similar for KMeans and Agglomerative clustering, birch clustering shows slightly different results.
 For all rounders category, the distribution is similar in case of Agglomerative and Birch clustering algorithms, KMeans seems to be off.
-DB scan doesn’t work well on either of the categories.
+DB scan doesn’t work well on either of the categories: this is possibly because a single value of minPts (minimum samples) is not enough to capture the varying densities of the contracts.
+It is intuitive in the sense that there tend to be much fewer A+ contract players than B or C contract players.

 # 7. References